 Ireland has not historically attracted many non-domestic equity issuers save for a handful with important markets in the State.
 This is perhaps unsurprising given the prestigious and highly liquid markets of the LSE across the Irish Sea.
 The UK's exit from the European Union (Brexit) may change this.
-Euronext Dublin will then be the main English-speaking equity market still subject to European legislation and with the benefits of passporting under the Prospectus Directive.
-It is possible that Ireland could see a trend of overseas issuers carrying out Irish IPOs, undertaking Irish and London dual listings or taking secondary listings in Ireland.
+The MSM may then be the main English-speaking equity market still subject to European legislation and with the benefits of passporting under the Prospectus Directive.
+It is not beyond the realms of possibility that Ireland could see a trend of overseas issuers carrying out IPOs or taking secondary listings in Ireland.
 Depending upon the terms of Brexit, it is certainly possible that UK-incorporated, London-listed issuers will consider electing Ireland as their Home Member State in order to make the Central Bank their home regulator for the purposes of the Prospectus Directive.